kyryl0/gpt2-uk-zno-edition/README.md

 ## GPT2 trained to generate ЗНО (Ukrainian exam SAT type of thing) essays

 Generated texts are not very cohesive yet but I'm working on it. <br />
-The Hosted inference API outputs (on the right) are too short for some reason.
-Trying to fix it. <br />
 Use the code from the example below.
 The model takes "ZNOTITLE: your essay title" inputs.